Localized spatiotemporal reaction-diffusion patterns on a line and a disk arising from a subcritical finite wavenumber Hopf instability: Rotating and oscillating spots on a disk

-While the continuation of oscillating solution branches on a disk is numerically challenging, the computed wall-attached states, both rotating and standing, demonstrate considerable similarity to the 1D results.
-We expect (and have seen) that with increasing forcing these states invade the disk bulk, as in the case of steady wall-attached states on a disk~\cite{verschueren2021localized}.
-We have, in addition, computed rotating spot states confined entirely to the bulk, both using numerical continuation and DNS with spot-like initial conditions in the bulk and at the perimeter, resulting in mixed RS and OS states in the subcritical regime ($k_1<k_{1c}$) and standing OSs in the supercritical regime ($k_1>k_{1c}$), as shown in Fig.~\ref{fig:fig8}.
+While the continuation of oscillating solution branches on a disk is numerically challenging, the computed wall-attached states, both rotating and standing, demonstrate considerable similarity to the 1D results. {We expect (and have seen) that with increasing forcing $k_1$ these states invade the disk bulk, as in the case of steady wall-attached states on a disk described by the real Swift-Hohenberg equation~\cite{verschueren2021localized}.} We have, in addition, computed rotating spot states confined entirely to the bulk, using both numerical continuation and DNS with spot-like initial conditions in the bulk and at the perimeter, resulting in mixed RS and OS states in the subcritical regime ($k_1<k_{1c}$) and standing OSs in the supercritical regime ($k_1>k_{1c}$), as shown in Fig.~\ref{fig:fig8}.

 The greater variety of states supported on a disk is a consequence of the presence of the bulk region, whose importance is emphasized when the disk radius is increased to $R=30$.
 Following the same strategy, we compute branches of RSs [Fig.~\ref{fig:fig9}(a), profiles (i)-(ii)] and OSs [Fig.~\ref{fig:fig9}(b)], noting the greater variety of behavior arising from the presence of a background oscillation in the disk bulk [profiles (iii)-(v)].
 One source of complexity is expected to arise from the fact that the wall and bulk oscillations may have different frequencies even if they have the same azimuthal wavenumber, resulting in the presence of a domain wall characterized by phase slips, cf.~\cite{gorman1996ratcheting,palacios,gorman2009characteristics}.
 Another arises from the tendency, with increasing forcing, of the wall states to invade the bulk.
 Some examples of additional states obtained via DNS are shown in Fig.~\ref{fig:fig10}.
 Figure~\ref{fig:fig10}(a) shows the formation of a one-arm spiral initialized by a single wall spot when the bulk is still stable, i.e., for $k_1<k_{1c}\simeq -7.149$.
 The spiral arm appears to be longer near the onset at $k_1=k_{1c}$ and shorter farther from it.
 No stable rigidly rotating spirals were observed at this radius.
 The second type of oscillatory behavior we have observed is an oscillation involving spots that travel outward from the disk center forming a standing pattern in the bulk that is frequency-synchronized with an $m=4$ standing oscillation at the wall [Fig.~\ref{fig:fig10}(b)].
 This resembles a JO state in the radial direction associated with a standing oscillation along the wall.